rohan-v8rma/Java-Juggernaut/README.md

 ## Classes in Java

 If a single source file contains multiple Classes, all of the classes have separate class files.
-SURE?
 ![](./images/class_files.png)

+In most IDEs, only the `.class` file of the public class would be displayed.

+Navigating to the folder where that `.class` file is present using the terminal or file manager would lead to the discovery of the other `.class` files as well.

 ### Creating an Object of a Class